The Best Flat-Fee Real Estate Brokers + Agents in 2023

 Clever's service is 100% free, with zero obligation.
 Interview as many agents as you like until you find the perfect fit — or walk away at any time.

 Michael Warford has been writing about real estate for over a decade.
-He specializes in consumer-focused reviews, particularly of agent matching services, for sale by owner websites, and flat-fee brokers.
-This guide drew on hundreds of hours of research by both Michael and the Clever team, including mystery shopping multiple flat-fee brokers.
-This article is reviewed and updated periodically to ensure you have the most accurate information to help you reach your real estate goals.
+This guide drew on hundreds of hours of research by both Michael and the Clever team, including mystery shopping multiple flat fee brokers, reading online reviews, and contacting brokerages directly.

 Methodology